jolie/jolie/tools/jolie2java/README.md

 }
 ```

 where `content()` returns the data stored directly by the type and `children()` returns a map of all the fields of the type.
-Note that all generated classes used to represent custom types inherit from `JolieValue`, so while the generated classes will provide better, type safe, ways of accessing its data, you can always use these methods, which can be relevant if e.g. a field has a name which conflicts with some reserved keyword (see the [Naming Conflicts](#naming-conflicts) section for more details).
+Note that all generated classes used to represent custom types inherit from `JolieValue`, so while the generated classes will provide better, type safe, ways of accessing its data, you can always use these methods.

 #### Structural Equivalence